It’s essential for pet parents, and anyone who works with dogs, to know the threat of Cane Toads to a dog’s health.

 From what I have researched and in asking my local pest control services technician, there aren’t any known deterrents on the market for you to buy and place around your yard, at least not in Hawai’i.

-In Florida, where Cane Toads are a huge problem, companies like PupDefense, sell an all-organic, non-toxic Cane Toad repellent.
+In Florida, where Cane Toads are a huge problem, companies like TOADAL Repellant have engineered a spray that specifically targets Cane Toads.

 I came across a few natural methods to deter Cane Toads that won’t harm your dogs and cause little to no damage to your yard.